 - ComPay is provided as is and may be upgraded from time to time.
-The Licensor will make reasonable efforts to ensure availability of ComPay.
+The Licensor will make reasonable efforts to ensure the availability of ComPay.
 You acknowledge that ComPay may not be available from time to time including, without limitation, as a result of acts of God, war, terrorism, conditions or events of nature, civil disturbances, work stoppages, equipment failures, power failures, fire or other similar events or breakdowns, operational failures or similar causes.
 When ComPay is unavailable you may need to make alternative payment arrangements.

 - Subject to clause 21:

-- The Licensor is not responsible for any losses or delays in transmission of instructions arising out of the use of any Internet Service Provider or computer software or hardware or in consequence of any computer virus or related problems or for any other reason whatsoever;
+a) The Licensor is not responsible for any losses or delays in transmission of instructions arising out of the use of any Internet Service Provider or computer software or hardware or in consequence of any computer virus or related problems or for any other reason whatsoever;

-- You are solely, entirely and irrevocably responsible for the information provided to ComPay, for the access that Your Nominated Users have to ComPay and for any use of ComPay by Your Nominated User; and
+c) You are solely, entirely and irrevocably responsible for the information provided to ComPay, for the access that Your Nominated Users have to ComPay and for any use of ComPay by Your Nominated User; and

-- If another ComPay Client owes You monies which are not received through ComPay when due, Your Remedy is against the other ComPay Client and not the Licensor.
+d) If another ComPay Client owes You monies which are not received through ComPay when due, Your Remedy is against the other ComPay Client and not the Licensor.

 - Warranties, Limitation of Liability and Indemnities: